Brandonlocks97/AscendingAndDescending_project/README.md

 # AscendingAndDescending_project
-project that sorts 3 integers from largest to smalles
+project that sorts 3 integers from largest to smallest